dupeonal/CAPSTONE-PROJECT/README.md

  - Microsoft Excel[Download here](https://www.microsoft.com)

     -For Data cleaning

     -For Analysis

  - SQL
-   - Structured Query Language for querying of Data
+   - Structured Query Language for querying of Date

  - PowerBi
    - For Data Visualization